jakdept/goki/markdown_handler.md

 * `Prefix` is the URL path to handle.
 The most specific Prefix path is used.
 * `Path` - the phyiscal path to the files on the system.
 * `Default` - the default page to open (for a request that matches the Prefix)
-* `Extension` - the file extension on the end of files
+* `Extension` - the file extension to expect on the end of files
 * `Restricted` - an array of topics that cannot appear
 * `Template` - the template to build a response from